binli826/LSTM-Autoencoders/README.md

 ----------------

 Target: Implement a LSTM-based autoencoder for reconstruction of time-series data.
-> LSTMs network take input with the form [samples, timesteps, input_dim]
+> LSTMs input should in the form: [samples, timesteps, input_dim]

-> - **Encoder input**: batched of samples, each batch considering 'timesteps' samples from the time series, each sample has 'input_dim' dimensions
+> - **Encoder input**: batches of samples, each batch considering 'timesteps' samples from the time series, each sample has 'input_dim' dimensions

 > - **Encoder output**: a single static vector that represent the input information (vector length = #hiden layer neurons)